Cearfoss in Washington County, Maryland — The American Northeast (Mid-Atlantic)

 Marker series.
 This marker is included in the Maryland Civil War Trails marker series.

 Location.
 39° 41.999′ N, 77° 46.622′ W. Marker is in Cearfoss, Maryland, in Washington County.
 Marker is at the intersection of Fairview Road (County Route 494) and Greencastle Pike (Maryland Road 63), on the right when traveling east on Fairview Road.
+Located in a parking lot of a convenience store, in the southwest corner of the intersection.
 Touch for map.
 Marker is at or near this postal address: 17035 Fairview Road, Hagerstown MD 21740, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Gettysburg Campaign (here, next to this marker); Mason and Dixon Line (approx. 1½ miles away); a different marker also named Gettysburg Campaign (approx. 3.6 miles away in Pennsylvania); Shielding the Army (approx. 4.1 miles away); United States Colored Troops (approx. 4.6 miles away); Corporal William Othello Wilson Wilson Bridge (approx. 4.7 miles away); The Cumberland Valley Railroad (approx. 4.7 miles away).
 Touch for a list and map of all markers in Cearfoss.